horizon-studio/pulsar/README.md

 It is part of [Ubercube](https://github.com/horizon-studio/ubercube) project, and will be developped along with.

 The engine isn't mature for now, some docs will come in future.

-I have no plan to make a full featured engine, it's just a framework for my personnal projects.
+WeI have no plan to make a full featured engine, it's just a framework for ur projects.
 However you can use it for whatever you want as long as the licence is respected.
 Pull request/issue/debate will be well received.